dexoon/mermaid-template-checker/README.md

   - repo: https://github.com/dexoon/mermaid-template-checker
     rev: v1.0.0  # Use the latest release tag, not 'latest'
     hooks:
+      # Option 1: Check all markdown files in the repository
       - id: mermaid-checker
         # args: ["<folder>"]  # Replace <folder> with the directory you want to check
         args: ["."]

+      # Option 2: Check only staged markdown files (faster)
+      # - id: mermaid-checker-staged
+      #   args: ["."]
 ```

 Then run: